Stocks climb back after steep slide on Fed, Ukraine jitters

 Retailers notched some of the biggest gains in the comeback: Gap jumped nearly 8%.

-The market is waiting to hear from Fed policymakers after their latest meeting ends Wednesday.
+The market is waiting to hear from chair Jerome Powell Wednesday after Fed policymakers conclude a two-day meeting and offer their latest thinking on the economy and interest rates.
 Some economists have expressed concern that the Fed is already moving too late to combat high inflation.

 Other economists say they worry that the Fed may act too aggressively.
 They argue that numerous rate hikes would risk causing a recession and wouldn’t slow inflation in any case.
 In this view, high prices mostly reflect snarled supply chains that the Fed’s rate hikes are powerless to cure.